 If you choose an automotive project you will need some basic knowledge of car electrics to install it in a vehicle.
 Personally, I would recommend the 'Running Light Effect', as it is suitably impressive, and immediately obvious whether it works or not.

 Some kits are based around a microcontroller, which allows a complex project to be built with minimal circuitry.
 However if you want to understand how the circuit works I'd avoid microcontrollers at this stage, as 'real' circuitry is often easier to understand than a 'black box' controlled by programming, the function of which may not be fully explained in the kit's instructions, or source code may not be provided.

 It's best to choose a good quality kit from a reputable source, not one from 'bargain list' supplies.
 As I have found the hard way, these may have been lying on a shelf for too long, and the components may have degraded - there's nothing more frustrating than a faulty kit!

 Remember, the main emphasis at this stage is getting an easy-to-build project that will work, even if it doesn't do anything particularly earth-shattering when finished.

 When you've chosen your project you'll need some tools to construct it with.
-Click on the right arrow to proceed to the next section.
+The next page explains what you'll need.